Notification policy

 If you are new to spaces, consider further exploring our documentation about them here

-Inbox notifications»
+Inbox notifications

 The inbox rule accepts multiple configurable parameters:

-• title - a custom title for the message (Optional)
+- a custom title for the message (Optional)

-• body - a custom message body (Optional)
+- a custom message body (Optional)

-• severity - the severity level for the message (Optional)
+- the severity level for the message (Optional)

-Creating new inbox notifications»
+Creating new inbox notifications

-For example here is a inbox rule which will send INFO level notification messages to your inbox when a tracked run has finished:
+For example here is an inbox rule which will send INFO

 1